samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 #### Browsed-based Analysis and Visualization

-In addition to Jupyter and command line workflows, we are also working towards a browser environment that allows to use the Analysis Schema without downloading any software.
-Our goal to remove hardware barriers to working with open source scientific software:
+In addition to Jupyter and command line workflows, we are also working towards a browser environment that allows use of the Analysis Schema without downloading any software.
+Our goal is to remove hardware barriers to working with open source scientific software:

 <div align="middle"><video controls src="images/schema_browser.mp4" height="550"/></div>